photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     [https://dl.photoprism.app/docker/windows/docker-compose.yml](https://dl.photoprism.app/docker/windows/docker-compose.yml) :material-download:

-    On older Windows Pro versions, you may need to [disable](img/docker-disable-wsl2.jpg) the WSL 2-based engine under *Docker Settings > General* so that you can mount drives other than `C:`. [^1] This will enable Hyper-V, which [Microsoft doesn't offer](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/hyper-v-requirements)
+    On Windows Pro, you may need to [disable](img/docker-disable-wsl2.jpg) the WSL 2-based engine under *Docker Settings > General* so that you can mount drives other than `C:`. [^1] This will enable Hyper-V, which [Microsoft doesn't offer](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/hyper-v-requirements)
     to its Windows Home customers.
 [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows)